About Swords Creek

 Criminal Records

 Criminal records in Russell County include felony, misdemeanor, traffic offenses, and sex offender registry information.
-These records are maintained by various agencies, including the Russell County Sheriff's Office and the Virginia State Police.
 Residents can conduct background checks through the Virginia State Police, which provides access to statewide criminal history information.
-The Virginia Bureau of Investigation also plays a role in maintaining and disseminating criminal records, offering resources for Russell County residents seeking comprehensive background information.
+The Virginia State Police also helps with maintaining and disseminating criminal records, offering resources for Russell County residents seeking background information.

 Economy & Demographics